Experience matters: USA Basketball confirms Olympic roster - WHIZ News

 “USA Basketball selects players to represent our country in international competition with the skills, character, experience, and desire to win,” said retired Gen. Martin Dempsey, the chairman of USA Basketball’s Board of Directors.
 “We build teams that are versatile and resilient in the short, intense competitions we face.
 We’re fortunate that this group of elite athletes has volunteered to represent us in Tokyo this summer.”

-Love is the oldest, at 32.
-Tatum, at 22, is the youngest.
-The average age — calculated by USA Basketball to be 28.2 at the end of the Tokyo Games if this roster doesn’t change — ranks behind only the 1996 team (29.4) and the original Dream Team in 1992 (29.0) as the oldest groups that the U.S. has sent to an Olympics.
+Love and Durant are the oldest, at 32.
+Tatum and Adebayo, at 23, are the youngest.
+The average age — calculated by USA Basketball to be 28.2 at the end of the Tokyo Games if this roster doesn’t change — ranks behind only the 1996 team (29.4) and the Dream Team in 1992 (29.0) as the oldest groups that the U.S. has sent to an Olympics.

 “USA Basketball is as strong as it’s ever been and I’m very happy with that,” USA Basketball senior men’s national team managing director Jerry Colangelo said.
 “Having said that, there’s work to be done, and that is one more go — the Olympic efforts in Tokyo.”